RedHat-UX/red-hat-design-system/elements/rh-alert/docs/10-style.md

 ### Inline

 The default alert is inline.
-At minimum, the status icon and title needs to be visible.
+At minimum, the status icon and title need to be visible.

 <uxdot-example width-adjustment="408px">
   <img alt="Two examples of an inline alert"